Patwan/spring-boot-vue-crud-application/README.md

 # Spring Boot CRUD Application
 A full stack **CRUD library web application** using Nuxtjs & Spring Boot framework.
-The data is stored in a H2 database.
+The application is also containerized using docker and the RDBMS is MySQL.

 # Backend Dependencies
 As seen in the pom.xml file.